xuedie/aruco-marker-alignment/README.md

 # aruco-marker-alignment

 ## Detect Markers
-This program will take a source image and marker image, detect all the markers in the two images and generate a aligned image of the src.
+This program will take a source image and marker image, detect all the markers in the two images and generate an aligned image of the src.
 ```
 cd detect_markers/build
 cmake ../